Frank Gotch: Wrestling style

 There is another side to this story that, when Lou Thesz was just starting out in the early 1930s, there were a good many professional wrestlers still active who had known Gotch and were not reluctant to talk about him.
 "The picture that emerged of Gotch from those conversations", Thesz recalled, "was of a man who succeeded at his business primarily because he was, for lack of a kinder description, a dirty wrestler.
 That's not to say that he wasn't competent, because everyone I ever talked with said he was one of the best.
 But those same people described him as someone who delighted in hurting or torturing lesser opponents, even when they were supposed to be working out, and he was always looking for an illegal edge when he was matched against worthy ones.
 One of the old-timers I met was a fine man named Charlie Cutler, who knew Gotch very well and succeeded him as world champion; according to Cutler, Gotch would check the oil, pull hair and even break a bone to get an advantage in a contest, and he was unusually careful to have the referee in his pocket, too, in case all else failed".
 Referee Ed Smith, who officiated several of Gotch's bouts, including both of the Gotch-Hackenschmidt contests, had observed after the second match that "to my mind... he wasn't just exactly through one hundred percent on the courageous side.
 Two or three times I saw needless acts of absolute cruelty on his part that I did not like.
 Always will I think that the really courageous man, no matter how ferocious and filled with the killing instinct and eager to win he may be, is willing to let up on a beaten foe and not punish needlessly or wantonly".

 Marriage

-For years one of America's most eligible bachelors, Gotch married Gladys Oestrich on February 11, 1911.
-They had one son, Robert Frederick Gotch.
+For years one of America's most eligible bachelors, Gotch married Gladys Oestrich (born 1891) on February 11, 1911.
+She died on October 15, 1930.
+They had one son, Frank Robert Gotch (February 24, 1914 - December 7, 1971).

 Retirement and death

 While in retirement, Gotch joined Sells-Floto Circus where he would pay any man $250.00 if they could last 15 minutes in a match against him without being pinned or conceding.
 Not once did he have to pay.
 He grew tired of touring and moved back to Humboldt.
 After a year of health troubles, Gotch died at home in 1917 of what was rumored to be syphilis, but the official cause of death was uremic poisoning.
-He left behind his wife Gladys and their son, Robert Friedrich.
+He left behind his wife Gladys and their son, Frank Robert.
 All are entombed together in the Gotch mausoleum in the Union Cemetery in Humboldt.